 As an extensive facelift, the luxury limo’s fascia has been given an even larger kidney grille for a “more powerful visual presence.”
-The BMW 7 series as a standard, bars of the U.S. model, and is finished in aluminum satin.
-The range-topping M760Li xDrive model features Cerium Grey finish with Massive Grille and a new V8 engine.
+The BMW 7 series is a standard bar of the U.S. model and is finished in aluminum satin.
+The range-topping M760Li xDrive model features a Cerium Grey finish with a Massive Grille and a new V8 engine.

 After several spy photo sessions, some leaks, and a single teaser, the facelifted BMW 7 Series is making its official debut with major styling tweaks and a couple of necessary tech upgrades.
 BMW’s 7 Series flagship sedan is acquiring a design cue from the brand-new X7, BMW’s massive three-row sports utility vehicle.

 BMW is ditching the turbocharged inline-four in its 740e xDrive PHEV in favor of a plug-in hybrid powertrain that uses a 280-horsepower inline six-cylinder mill.
 Now called the 745e xDrive, it will make a total of 389, and 442 lb-ft of torque in sports mode, good enough for a claimed 0-60 sprint of 4.9 seconds.

 Primarily, the 7 Series receives significant changes to its powertrain lineup.
 In addition to enhanced features, the 7 Series lineup becomes more powerful and more eco-friendly than before.